Maxentius: Early reign

 Maxentius as Augustus on a follis.
 Legend: IMPerator Caesar MAXENTIVS Pius Felix AVGustus / AETERNITAS AUGusti Nostri, the Dioscuri standing facing each other, their horses between.- M OST Q (Mint Ostia, officina P).

 The joint rule of Maxentius and Maximian in Rome was tested further when Galerius marched to Italy in the summer of 307 with an even larger army.
 While negotiating with the invader, Maxentius could repeat what he did to Severus, by the promise of large sums of money and the authority of Maximian, many soldiers of Galerius defected to him.
 Galerius was forced to withdraw, plundering Italy on his way.
 Some time during the invasion, Severus was put to death by Maxentius, probably at Tres Tabernae near Rome (the exact circumstances of his death are not certain).
 After the failed campaign of Galerius, Maxentius' reign over Italy and Africa was firmly established.
 Beginning in 307, he tried to arrange friendly contacts with Constantine and in the summer of that year, Maximian travelled to Gaul, where Constantine married his daughter Fausta and was in turn appointed Augustus by the senior emperor.
 Constantine tried to avoid breaking with Galerius and did not openly support Maxentius during the invasion.

 In 308, probably April, Maximian tried to depose his son in an assembly of soldiers in Rome; surprisingly to him, the present troops remained faithful to his son and he had to flee to Constantine.
 On 20 April, Maxentius proclaimed himself as the new consul of the year, alongside his son Romulus.
 In the conference of Carnuntum, in the autumn of that same year, Maxentius was once again denied recognition as legitimate emperor, and Licinius was appointed Augustus with the task of regaining the lost domains.

+Follis of Emperor Alexander struck in Carthage.

-Late in 308, Domitius Alexander was acclaimed emperor in Carthage, and the African provinces seceded from Maxentian rule.
+Late in 308, Domitius Alexander was acclaimed as a rival emperor in Carthage, and the African provinces seceded from Maxentian rule.
 This produced a dangerous situation for Maxentius, as Africa was critical to Rome's food supply.
+In addition to Africa, the island of Sardinia also defected to the usurper.
+There is evidence to support that Constantine secretly allied himself with Alexander in opposition to Maxentius.
+In any event, a small army, led by Maxentius's praetorian prefect Rufius Volusianus, invaded Africa and defeated Alexander around 310.
+Maxentius executed the usurper and seized the wealth of his supporters, as well as bringing large amounts of grain to Rome.